jfferson/worksharing_dapp/README.md

 Have a look at the Wiki Page: https://github.com/jfferson/worksharing_dapp/wiki

-to get started with the document search, go to doc_search and run npm install . and npm run postinstall, or there is also a package on npmjs.com called just_search the prototype is ran with node .
+to get started with the document search, go to doc_search and run "npm install ." or there is also a package on npmjs.com called just_search the prototype is ran with node .
 FILE SEARCH and exports the function searchFile(file, search)

 ## to-do: